nestjs/docs.nestjs.com/content/recipes/swagger.md

 #### Generics and interfaces

 Since TypeScript does not store metadata about generics or interfaces, when you use them in your DTOs, `SwaggerModule` may not be able to properly generate model definitions at runtime.
-For instance, below code won't be correctly inspected by the Swagger module:
+For instance, the following code won't be correctly inspected by the Swagger module:

 ```typescript
 createBulk(@Body() usersDto: CreateUserDto[])